tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

 Step 4: Get time for Tedee device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tedee device require time updates.
-When the Tedee device is asking for current time, it can be obtained from Tedee API using `Get signed time <../endpoints/datetime/get-signed-time.html>`_ endpoint.
+Tedee device require current time.
+Firstly, during when connection is establishing, later when the Tedee device is asking for it.
+Current time can be obtained from Tedee API using `Get signed time <../endpoints/datetime/get-signed-time.html>`_ endpoint.

 .. code-block:: sh